hms-dbmi/dbmi-fileservice/fileservice/cli/README.md

 	}
 ]
 ```
-And run to upload that data.
+And run to write that data.
 ```
 fileservice -v write --jsonFile test.json
 ```